 North American drivers will refer to the handbrake/parking brake as the ‘emergency brake’ because most cars are automatic, and handbrakes are not needed when stopped on a hill (in fact, most drivers will have forgotten the handbrake is there and its purpose).

-‘Nearside’ refers to the side of the car nearest the kerb and ‘offside’ means the part of the car ‘off’ from the kerb; i.e., the driver’s side.
+‘Nearside’ refers to the side of the car nearest the curb and ‘offside’ means the part of the car ‘off’ from the curb; i.e., the driver’s side.

 From the Driver's Instruction Manual

 …after driving the learner to an appropriate place and parking on a slight incline in order to explain the handbrake, change places with the learner…